NetherlandsForensicInstitute/REVEAL/README.md

 The paper can be found here https://doi.org/10.1016/j.fsidi.2025.302006.

 [!NOTE]
-The dataset is currently still being uploaded, if you want access in the meantime please request it via ...
+The dataset is currently still being uploaded.

 ## Dataset Creation